Ben Stiller: "Frat Pack"

 Stiller has been described as the "acknowledged leader" of the Frat Pack, a core group of actors who have worked together in multiple films.
-The group includes Jack Black, Will Ferrell, Vince Vaughn, Owen Wilson, Luke Wilson, Steve Carell and Paul Rudd.
+The group includes Jack Black, Will Ferrell, Vince Vaughn, Owen Wilson, Luke Wilson, Steve Carell, and Paul Rudd.
 Stiller has been acknowledged as the leader of the group because of his multiple cameos and for his consistent use of the other members in roles in films which he produces and directs.
-He has appeared the most with Owen Wilson (in 12 films).
+He has appeared the most with Wilson (in 12 films).
 Of the 35 primary films that are considered Frat Pack films, Stiller has been involved with 20 in some capacity.

 Stiller is also the only member of this group to have appeared in a Brat Pack film (Fresh Horses).
 He rejects the "Frat Pack" label, saying in a 2008 interview that the concept was "completely fabricated".

 Personal life

 Stiller dated several actresses during his early television and film career, including Jeanne Tripplehorn between 1990 and 1996, Calista Flockhart, and Amanda Peet.

 In May 2000, Stiller married actress Christine Taylor at an oceanfront ceremony in Kauai, Hawaii.
 The two had met in 1999, while filming a never-broadcast television pilot for Fox called Heat Vision and Jack.
 Taylor and Stiller appeared together in the films Zoolander, Dodgeball: A True Underdog Story, Tropic Thunder, Zoolander 2 and in the television series Arrested Development and Curb Your Enthusiasm.
 Both adopted a vegetarian diet for health reasons.
 After 17 years of marriage, Taylor and Stiller separated in 2017.
 They later reconciled after living together during the COVID-19 pandemic lockdown.
-The couple lives in Westchester County, New York and Manhattan and has two children, a daughter, Ella Olivia (born 2002), and a son, Quinlin "Quinn" Dempsey (born 2005).
+The couple lives in Westchester County, New York and Manhattan, New York and have two children, a daughter, Ella Olivia (born 2002), and a son, Quinlin "Quinn" Dempsey (born 2005).
 Stiller and Taylor's daughter, Ella, graduated from the Juilliard School in New York City, New York with a degree in acting on May 24, 2024.

 Stiller is a fan of the New York Knicks basketball team, and is frequently seen at Madison Square Garden attending games.

-In September 2025, Stiller launched a soda brand named Stiller's Soda which is available in New York City currently.
+In September 2025, Stiller launched a soda brand named Stiller's Soda which is available in New York City.